-You are right; before we can do that, we need to know what a software development methodology is.
-But even before that, we need to address perhaps the biggest deceit about software development methodologies - one size fits all.
+Before we can choose the best one, we need to know what a software development methodology is.
+But even before that, we need to address perhaps the biggest deceit about software development methodologies – one size fits all.

 If there is anything sure about software development methodologies, it’s that there’s no certainty of outcome.
 No one software development approach will result in a perfect product every single time.
 And this is not because of inadequacies on the side of your software development team.